 Sampling for VOCs was conducted in 187 wells and 19 springs that were sampled for 59 VOCs.
-There were 137 detections of VOCs above the common censoring limit of 0.2 micrograms per liter.
-The most frequently detected VOCs were chloroform, a trihalomethane, and methyl-tert butyl ether (MTBE), a fuel oxygenate.
+There were 137 detections of VOCs above the common censoring limit of 0.2 µg/L. The most frequently detected VOCs were chloroform, a trihalomethane, and methyl-tert butyl ether (MTBE), a fuel oxygenate.
 Seventy-nine wells had at least one VOC detected.
 The detections were related to land use and well depth.
 Kendall’s tau correlations indicated a significant positive correlation between chloroform concentration and urban land use, leaking underground storage tanks, population density, and well depth.
 MTBE concentrations also were positively correlated to urban land use, leaking underground storage tanks, population density, and well depth.

 Additional publication details